 What strategies would ensure that gateway courses are available to students so they can move through their programs of study in a timely manner?

 Are courses offered at times/dates convenient or appropriate for students?
-Are the time overlaps?
+Are there time overlaps?
 Do departments offer many courses in certain blocks which hinder students taking multiple courses in a semester?

-What enhancement strategies can ensure that large enrollment classes include class time for small group, interactive learning, and use technology to cover basic course material prior to class sessions (flipped classrooms or hybrid pedagogies), and developing online courses to remove bottlenecks in the curriculum?
+What enhancement strategies can ensure that large enrollment classes include class time for small group, interactive learning, and the use of technology to cover basic course material prior to class sessions (flipped classrooms or hybrid pedagogies), and developing online courses to remove bottlenecks in the curriculum?

 What policies or procedures serve as obstacles to student success?